moizjv/AppiumRepl/README.md

 Run your appium server and then run `appium-repl`

-Enter the name of application you want to test.
+If you have more than one app in your config file, you will need to enter the name of application you want to test.

-Then you can call your driver commands with passing handler for call back.
-It comes by a in built handler called handler which needs to be passed.

-eg.
+Then its a matter of accessing `driver` directly eg.

 ```
->>driver.elementByClassName("android.widget.Button",handler);
+>>elm = driver.elementByClassName("android.widget.Button");
  > CALL elementByClassName("android.widget.Button")
-undefined
 >> > RESPONSE elementByClassName("android.widget.Button") {"ELEMENT":"1"}
-Returned in current
->>current.click(console.log());
+>>elm.click(console.log());
 ```

 If you press tab it will show you all possible options that are available.
 If a driver command returns a array then current would become an array.